bringauto/fleet-protocol/README.md

-# Fleet protocol
+# Fleet Protocol

-Fleet protocol is a communication protocol developed by BringAuto to allow simple and reliable communication between multiple devices and cloud infrastructure.
+Fleet Protocol is a communication protocol developed by BringAuto to allow simple and reliable communication between multiple devices and cloud infrastructure.
 **Complete protocol documentation will be released soon**.
 Protocol consists of three parts: